About hair loss or alopecia

 The main symptom of hair loss is bald patches or thinning patches on the scalp.

-If your child has ringworm, they might:
+If your child has a fungal infection, they might:

 - complain of an itchy or tender scalp

-- have short, dull and bent hair on or around the bald patch.
+- have short, dull and bent hair on or around the bald patch

 If your child has alopecia areata, they:

-- won’t have scaling, changed skin colour, scarring, itching or tenderness
+- won’t have scaling, changed skin colour, scarring, itching or tenderness.

 If your child has trichotillomania, they might have:

-- bald patches at the front or side of the scalp
+- bald patches on the scalp

 - patches that aren’t completely bald and that are an irregular shape